RoshniRanaDS27/NoSQL-MongoDB/README.md

 The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
 You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.

+Repo work is devided in to three parts
+-Part 1: Database and Jupyter Notebook Set Up
+-Part 2: Update the Database
+- Part 3: Exploratory Analysis

 # Instructions
 # Part 1: Database and Jupyter Notebook Set Up